Seaward 25: Design

-Operational history
+Reception

 In a 2000 review in Sailing Magazine, writer John Kretschmer, wrote, "we hauled up the main and optional 135-percent genoa and, with a joy that only small boats provide, sailed away from the dock.
 While the Seaward 25 offers the ease of handling and overall lack of fuss associated with most small boats, it also has several features usually reserved for larger boats.
 From wheel steering to diesel power to hot and cold pressure water to the surprisingly comfortable interior, the Seaward has the feel of a larger boat.
 I could happily spend a few weeks aboard a Seaward 25 exploring a bit of thin turquoise water in the Bahamas."

 Darrell Nicholson, the editor of Practical Sailor, did a review of the boat in 2003.
 He described sailing it, writing, "we sailed in 8-10 knots of wind, flying a 135-percent genoa, the maximum recommended by the designer, and full mainsail.
 The helm was responsive, and the boat quickly accelerated with the occasional puff of breeze.
 In a steady breeze we sailed at 4-5 knots on a reach.
 Hardening up and pushing to within 45 degrees of the wind, speed dropped by about a knot.
 We couldn’t record precise speeds because of a dirty speedo impeller.
 In fact, it was hard to get an accurate feel for her performance altogether, because the river current flows into the prevailing winds.
 However, sailing cross-current on a beam reach, she showed good speed, helm balance, and tracking.
 We’d like to take a longer sail to weather in open water.
 She did provide a comfortable ride, especially when compared to water- ballasted trailerables, and was easy to sail with little muscular effort."